United Against Racism – A Movement Not a Moment

 United Way of the Chattahoochee Valley believes that every person is entitled to a guarantee of fundamental human rights, freedoms, and dignity.

-For over 400 years African Americans have been treated unfairly and inequitably.
-In response to these historical and current inequities, United Way stands behind the Black Lives Matter movement in the fight for racial justice.
+For over 400 years African Americans and other ethnic minorities have had many barriers to success.
+In response to these historical and current inequities, United Way stands United Against Racism and United For Equity, believing in equitable treatment for all people.

 We are committed to the work of ensuring people of color have equal access to a good education, quality healthcare and financial stability.